top of page

 Eve True

-Helping people make sense of neurodivergence, adaptation, relational patterns, and the experiences that shape how we move through the world.
+Helping people make sense of neurodiversity, adaptation, relational patterns, and the experiences that shape how we move through the world.

 1.